purseclab/M2MON/attacks/README.md

 ### Prerequisite
 1) Your main system-on-Chip must be equipped with a FPB unit.
 We used <a href="https://www.st.com/en/microcontrollers-microprocessors/stm32f427-437.html" target="_blank">STM32F427</a>.

+2) RTOS can execute shell commands (e.g., mw and mh).

 ### How to execute it?
 1) Connect NSH (NuttShell) on a command window
 ```bash